WHAT KINDS OF PLAYS I WRITE & WHY:

 “Harper… has a good feel for storytelling, structure and dialogue.
 He creates characters you care about…”– Baltimore Sun

 On Lloyd Brown’s deathbed, he’s challenged by the spirit of his late boss, Paul Robeson.
 Why?
 Because Lloyd blames Paul Robeson and Albert Einstein for ruining his life.
-Before Lloyd dies, Robeson vows to uncover the truth.
+Before Lloyd dies, Robeson takes him back to where it all happened to uncover the truth.
 1952: the height of the blacklist.
 The Professor’s home in Princeton becomes a meeting place for two great men and their assistants.
-A play about fame, desperation and the will to survive.
+Princeton Theory is a play about fame, desperation and the will to survive.
 No one knows what happened in that house – until now.
 Based on real events.

 Breakdown: 5M 1W

 “Great play.”- Ty Jones Classical Theatre of Harlem

 Best friends Benjamin and Casey are two struggling actors navigating through the ups and downs of their careers New York City.
 But when Casey, who is white, faces the possibility of success in a television series, Benjamin, who’s black, feels the game is rigged.
 Almost is set in the acting world but tackles universal questions: What is success?
 How do you find it?
 What happens if you don’t find it?
 And how do you survive along the way?

 Developed at Loyola Marymount University in their new play development program.